-Matthew Hadfield of the Sheffield architectural partnership of Weightman and Hadfield commenced the foundations in June 1841 and the completed church was opened on 31 August 1842 with a Solemn High Mass.
-William Bradley of Selby contracted for the stone and brickwork, Mr Bairstow of Selby for the woodwork; church and presbytery together cost £2000.
-By her will, Lady Throckmorton provided £1000 for the building and a total of £3750 in capital, the interest on which paid for memorial Masses for herself and her husband.
+Matthew Hadfield of the Sheffield architectural partnership of Weightman & Hadfield commenced the foundations in June 1841 and the completed church was opened on 31 August 1842 with a solemn High Mass.
+William Bradley of Selby contracted for the stone and brickwork, Mr Bairstow of Selby for the woodwork; church and presbytery together cost £2,000.
+By her will, Lady Throckmorton provided £1,000 for the building and a total of £3,750 in capital, the interest on which paid for memorial Masses for herself and her husband.
 The remaining debt was paid off in 1875.
-What remained of the mediaeval chapel was demolished in 1861 and the mediaeval churchyard cross re-erected to the north side of St Mary’s.
+What remained of the medieval chapel was demolished in 1861 and the medieval churchyard cross re-erected to the north side of St Mary’s.

+See also list description (below).
 Although externally quite plain, the church stands well with the presbytery.
 The gable cross over the chancel arch is noticeably absent and the bell from the small southwest bell turret now sits forlornly – and vulnerably – on the ground west of the south porch.
 The three-light windows of the chancel and west nave are in Perpendicular style, the two-light windows of the nave Decorated.
 The presbytery appears to be mainly of 1842.
-Its small yellow brick link to the church has been extended as a red brick lean-to beneath the west window, connecting to a single storey red brick building to the northwest of the church, that was presumably a housekeeper’s cottage (and perhaps a lodge as well, as there is a double gate adjacent to it)?
+Its small yellow brick link to the church has been extended as a red brick lean-to beneath the west window, connecting to a single-storey red brick building to the northwest of the church, that was presumably a housekeeper’s cottage (and perhaps a lodge as well, as there is a double gate adjacent to it).
 It has more recently been used as a parish centre.
 There is a small flat-roofed boiler house just below the west window, accessed from the lean-to.

 Original Date: 1841

 Conservation Area: No